ez-kowal/T-Editor/README.md

 <h2>To do:</h2>
 <br>
-add a "open with T-editor" when right click fix buggy fonts/saving settings bug add file history feature add so you can save the file on exit
+add a "open with T-editor" when right click<br>
+fix buggy fonts/saving settings bug<br>
+add file history feature <br>
+add so you can save the file on exit<br>
+add language support<br>